If you’re looking for easy DIY Christmas decoration ideas then I’ve got the perfect one for you in this tutorial!

 DIY Meet Me Under The Mistletoe Sign

-- Cheap art canvas (ours was about the size of a piece of printer paper)
+- Cheap art canvas (mine was about the size of a piece of printer paper)

-- Your chosen ‘Meet Me Under The Mistletoe’ image (ours is this one from Etsy)
+- Your chosen ‘Meet Me Under The Mistletoe’ image (mine is this one from Etsy)

 - Strong ribbon or chain (for hanging the frame up)